 A regular monitoring program is the basis of pest management.
 Conduct regular, weekly scouting to detect problems early.
-This will result in better pest control since smaller plant canopies allow better spray coverage.

 Yellow Sticky Cards